elaforge/karya/doc/cmd.md

 means a Cmd is a function that can modify the score or the app state.

-Bound Cmds are just functions that take a 'Cmd.Msg.Msg' and decide whether or not to do something based on that: `'Msg.Msg' -> 'Cmd.CmdId Cmd.Status'`.
+Bound Cmds are just functions that take a 'Cmd.Msg.Msg' and decide whether or not to do something based on that: `Msg.Msg -> Cmd.CmdId Cmd.Status`.
 Most of them are bound in 'Cmd.GlobalKeymap' and track-specific ones are bound from 'Cmd.Track'.
 The keymap bound cmds are summarized in [the keymap doc](keymap.html), and the track commands mostly depend on the